 With angina, you usually get chest pain because the arteries going to the heart have become hardened and narrowed.
 Amlodipine helps by improving the blood and oxygen supply to your heart.

 This medicine is only available on prescription.
-It comes as tablets or as a liquid to swallow.
+It comes as tablets or as a liquid you swallow.

-Amlodipine can be taken by adults and children aged 6 years and over.
+Most adults and children aged 6 and over can take amlodipine.

-- have had an allergic reaction to amlodipine or any other medicines in the past
+- have ever had an allergic reaction to amlodipine or any other medicine

 - have liver or kidney disease